Nude swimming in US indoor pools: Origins of swimming pools

-Beginning in 1870, the first public pools in New York City were outdoor "floating baths" made of wood surrounded by docks that allowed river water to flow through them.
+Beginning in 1870, the first public swimming facilities in New York City were outdoor "floating baths" made of wood surrounded by docks that allowed river water to flow through them.
 In addition to health and hygiene, they were intended to prevent drowning in the open river, a frequent occurrence.
 As urban river water quality declined, floating baths became a source of infection.
 Building indoor pools and adding pools to bathhouses were done to address this problem.
 Since few swimmers in these neighborhoods could afford swimsuits or wanted to wear them, nudity among males was taken for granted.

 Historian Jeff Wiltse writes that in cities such as Philadelphia, Boston, and Milwaukee during the Progressive Era (1896–1917), indoor and outdoor municipal pools were segregated by gender and class, but often not by race.
 In working-class neighborhoods, the white residents were mainly recent immigrants.
 The pools were for health and exercise, and used by male and female swimmers on alternate days.
 The outdoor pools were surrounded by a high wall to provide privacy.
 Women and girls wore bathing costumes; men and boys usually went without.
 The YMCA pools, which charged a fee and excluded women, were used by middle-class swimmers.
 The upper classes swam at private health clubs, which were also male-only.

 At the beginning of the 20th century, nudity for the wealthiest men in New York City was the norm at the University Club, the Yale Club on Vanderbilt Avenue, the Racquet and Tennis Club and the New York Athletic Club on Central Park South.
 Nude swimming ended after a law was passed in the 1980s banning discrimination against women at private clubs.
 Nude swimming at the San Francisco Press Club was ended by a court order in 1988.
 In 1991, when there were only two women in the US Senate, they avoided the gym and the swimming pool where some of the male members continued to swim nude.

 Mining companies provided housing for workers and their families, who shared a bathhouse with separate sections for men, women, and children, as they did not have private bathrooms at the turn of the 20th century.
 The bathhouse built by the Calumet and Hecla Mining Company in Michigan, which opened in 1910, included a swimming pool, as suggested by Progressive reformist literature.
 Men and boys swam without suits.
 Women and girls were allocated only 10 hours per week to use the pool, compared to 47 for men and 13 hours for boys.
 Children were defined as girls under 12 and boys under 10, who had to be accompanied by an adult female.

 Indoor pools were most common in the Northeast and Midwest.
 In southern and western states, learn-to-swim programs popular in the 1940s were conducted in outdoor pools where all swimmers brought their own suits: Phoenix, Arizona (1940 and 1947); Miami, Florida (1947); Owensboro, Kentucky (1949); St. Louis, Missouri (1941 and 1949); Raleigh, North Carolina (1946) and Nashville, Tennessee (1941).